GabrielDCelery/personal-notes/01_project/memory-palace-normandy/galaxy-map-cic.md

 **Three steps, left to right:**

 ```
-[ DROP 5 ]  →  hour  ×30   →  [ ×3 PEAK ]
+hour  ×30
-               day   ×1  ◄
+day   ×1  ◄  →  [ DROP 5 ]  →  [ ×3 PEAK ]
 month ÷30
 year  ÷300
 ```

 Holographic panel, Mass Effect style — glowing blue.
 You tap your time period, it pulses brighter, the others dim.
-DROP 5 is always step one on the left, ×3 PEAK is always step three on the right.
+The time period selector is always step one on the left, ×3 PEAK is always step three on the right.
 Day is highlighted by default — the anchor, the most common case.

-The sequence reads left to right: drop 5 zeros from your raw number, apply the time period factor, multiply by 3 for peak.
+The sequence reads left to right: convert to requests per day, drop 5 zeros to get RPS (because ~100K seconds in a day), multiply by 3 for peak.

 **Examples:**